 Brass or Plastic?

 Brass mouthpieces are the best option for most players in most playing situations when trying the Wedge for the first time.
+However, plastic mouthpieces do have their advantages.

 In deciding between a brass and plastic mouthpiece, consider the following information about plastic mouthpieces.